This article was updated in November 2020, after Eli Lilly announced it was no longer developing its own insulin pump system.

 When will the clinical trials begin?

-Will this be specific to just Lilly insulin, or will the devices be compatible with other brands made by different manufacturers?
+Will this be specific to just Lilly insulin, or also compatible with other insulin brands?

 Lilly believes in choice for our customers.
 As a result, all aspects of the Connected Diabetes Ecosystem are being developed with as much flexibility as possible.
 It will be compatible with Lilly insulins and other companies’ insulins as well, where possible.